jishnub/ParallelUtilities.jl/README.md

 Parallel mapreduce and other helpful functions for HPC, meant primarily for embarassingly parallel operations that often require one to split up a list of tasks into subsections that may be processed on individual cores.

-Note: This package deals with distributed (multi-core) parallelism, and at this moment it has not been tested alongside multi-threading.

 # Installation

 Install the package using